Claire Hainstock, founder of Acting the Party receiving their #sbs award from Theo Paphitis

 - Manageable numbers

 Why you will too

 …and so too your children.
-If you’d like a party at home, not just to save money but to be able to watch your child interact with their friends and have fun this is for you.
+If you’d like a party at home, not just to save money but to watch your child interact with their friends and to have fun, this is for you.
 Cool party games with the structure of something fun to do between the games.
 No chaos or mess and something just a little different.
 Plus, of course, to save a small fortune.

 We hope you enjoy our parties, we think they’re ace, and very high quality, so they do take a while to produce.
 If you’re waiting for a new theme expect to be playing it with your teenager, they take us a long while because we want them to be the best they can.
 However, we can reveal the next party will be… eventually… an adventure based in Space!